frank-emrich/freezeml-pldi2020-artifact/README.md

 Reproducing the Paper Results
 =============================

-We have implemented FreezeML in [Links](https://links-lang.org/), a functional programming language with a rich set of features.

 The freeze operator is implemented as `~` in Links, meaning that a variable `x` is frozen by writing `~x`.
 Instantiation and generalisation are written as e@